brynnb/cesium-godot/README.md

 Cesium for Godot is an alpha-stage unofficial Godot 4 GDExtension for streaming, rendering, and interacting with [3D Tiles](https://www.ogc.org/standard/3dtiles/).
 It is built on [Cesium Native](https://github.com/CesiumGS/cesium-native) and is focused on a capable, reusable runtime integration for Godot.
-It is largely untested as of the time of this writing and will hopefully soon have much more development, testing, and bug fixing.
+It is has been tested against my single project/use case and works decently well, but will hopefully soon have much more development, testing, and bug fixing.

 This project builds on
 [3D Tiles for Godot](https://github.com/Battle-Road-Labs/3D-Tiles-For-Godot)